massimobonanni/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

     > **Note**: In most scenarios, just using *az login* will be sufficient.
 However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
 See [Sign into Azure interactively using Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

 1. Run the following command to start the console app.
-The app will pause after sending a batch of messages and waits for you to press any key to continue.
+The app will display the menu system for the application.

     ```
     dotnet run
     ```

-    The app will display the menu system for the application.

 1. You created a secret at the beginning of this exercise, enter **2** to retrieve and display it.